-As part of this commitment to improving our services, a member of the Key Medical Services team will contact clinicians new to Key Medical Services within a few weeks of starting work to check that the assignment is going well.
-We also welcome any feedback you may have about our services or clients, to enable us to improve the service delivered to patients.
+As part of this commitment to improving our services we welcome any feedback you may have about our services or clients, to enable us to improve the service delivered to patients.
 Please email us on feedback@keymedicalservices.co.uk or contact your Consultant.